beameio/beame-sdk/README.md

 ### Beame-SDK proposes two options to start:

 1. Create your own L0
-_You start by requesting a token at https://registration.beameio.net/.
+_You start by requesting a token at [Beameio registration page](#ypxf72akb6onjvrq.ohkv8odznwh5jpwm.v1.p.beameio.net).
 Completion of this step, following instructions that you can find below, will create highest level set of credentials._
 2. Use existing credentials to create new ones
 _You will use coresponding Beame-SDK cli command, as described below.
 As a result, you will create a new set of lower level credentials._